►Frequently Asked Questions (FAQ) Top

 Q: How do I know which training group is right for my child?

 A: Returning swimmers must have coach’s approval before changing practice groups.
-New swimmers should use information at Groups Descriptions to narrow down their choices, and then may attend trial practices and work with coaches to find the best fit.
+New swimmers should use information from try out/evaluator coach to narrow down their choices, and then may attend trial practices and work with coaches to find the best fit.
 Coaches will always make the final group placement decisions.
 For a coach-to-parent discussion of your child’s needs please stop by a practice location, contact a coach (see "coaches" page) by email.

 Q: When and where are practices for my child?